Reporting of ingredients and annual reporting obligation

 - leads to the formation of substances that have CMR properties (carcinogenic, mutagenic or toxic to reproduction), the quantities thereof, and whether this has the effect of increasing the CMR properties in any of the products concerned to a significant measurable degree.

-- The comprehensive studies must take into account the intended use of the roll-your-own tobacco and examine in particular the emissions resulting from the combustion process with the concerned additive included.
+- The comprehensive studies must take into account the intended use of the cigarette and examine in particular the emissions resulting from the combustion process with the concerned additive included.
 The studies must also examine the interaction of the additive with other ingredients contained in the products concerned.

 - The results of these studies must be collected in a report submitted at the latest 18 months after the additive concerned has been included in the appendix to Implementing Decision (EU) 2016/78.
 The report must include an executive summary, a comprehensive overview compiling the available scientific literature on that additive and summarising internal data on the effects of the additive.